HugoBlox/hugo-blox-builder/CONTRIBUTING.md

 #### What are some good issues to contribute to?

-If you're a developer looking to contribute, but you're not sure where to begin, check out the [help wanted](https://github.com/wowchemy/wowchemy-hugo-themes/labels/help%20wanted) label on Github, which contains issues which need some love.
+If you're a developer looking to contribute, but you're not sure where to begin, check out the [help wanted](https://github.com/HugoBlox/hugo-blox-builder/labels/help%20wanted) label on Github, which contains issues which need some love.

 #### How can I propose an improvement?

-If you have a straightforward bug fix or improvement, feel free to contribute it in a [Pull Request](https://github.com/wowchemy/wowchemy-hugo-themes/pulls) for the community to review.
+If you have a straightforward bug fix or improvement, feel free to contribute it in a [Pull Request](https://github.com/HugoBlox/hugo-blox-builder/pulls) for the community to review.

-If you have an idea for a new feature, please start by [searching the issues](https://github.com/wowchemy/wowchemy-hugo-themes/issues) to check that the feature has not already been suggested and then suggest it by [opening a new issue](https://github.com/wowchemy/wowchemy-hugo-themes/issues/new/choose), as adding new features to Wowchemy first requires some analysis around the design and spec.
+If you have an idea for a new feature, please start by [searching the issues](https://github.com/HugoBlox/hugo-blox-builder/issues) to check that the feature has not already been suggested and then suggest it by [opening a new issue](https://github.com/HugoBlox/hugo-blox-builder/issues/new/choose), as adding new features to Hugo Blox first requires some analysis around the design and spec.

 Please be mindful of the project [scope](#scope).